quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part18_9.3.1_Aliasing.md

 :p What factors affect the accuracy and potential aliasing of high-frequency components in Fourier analyses?
 ??x
-Increasing the number of samples \( N \) while keeping the sampling time \( T \) constant improves frequency resolution but can introduce aliasing if not managed properly.
-The Nyquist criterion states that when a signal containing frequencies up to \( f \) is sampled at a rate of \( s = N/T \), with \( s \leq f/2 \), aliasing occurs.
+Increasing the number of samples $N $ while keeping the sampling time$T $ constant improves frequency resolution but can introduce aliasing if not managed properly.
+The Nyquist criterion states that when a signal containing frequencies up to$ f $ is sampled at a rate of $ s = N/T $, with $ s \leq f/2$, aliasing occurs.

 To avoid aliasing, the sampling rate must be higher than twice the highest frequency component in the signal.
-This can be achieved by either increasing the number of samples or extending the total sampling time \( T \).
+This can be achieved by either increasing the number of samples or extending the total sampling time $T$.

 ```java
 // Pseudocode for DFT with increased samples to improve accuracy